 When will you notify me of my application outcome?

-Usually we notify the applicants of the fall admissions around early March.
+Usually we notify the applicants of the fall admissions around March and the applicants of the spring admissions around October.
 The early communications are usually through email and phone calls (so it is important to make sure your email address and phone number are reachable).
-The official admission letter (and I-20 for international students) will come from the Graduate School and will be uploaded into your application file in the CollegeNet application system.
+The official admission letter (and I-20 for international students) will arrive in the mail from the Graduate School.

 Is there a way I can check the status of my application online?